 Significant Cash Flows - Stratos Investment Management employs a significant cash flow policy, and has since inception.
 Significant cash flows are defined as any external cash flow of $\pm 20\%$ of the beginning month account value.
-Prior to January 1, 2017, Stratos Investment Management defined significant cash flows as any external cash flow of $\pm 10\%$ .
-Accounts with significant cash flows are removed from the composite until rebalanced back to the strategy's model weightings.
+Prior to January 1, 2017, Stratos Investment Management defined significant cash flows as any external cash flows are removed from the composite until rebalanced back to the strategy's model weightings.

-Minimum Account Size - The minimum account size for inclusion in the composite is \$100,000.
+Minimum Account Size - The minimum account size for inclusion in the composite is \$100.000.

-Ex-Post Standard Deviation -.
+Standard deviation is a historical measure of the variability of returns.
+If a portfolio has a high standard deviation, its returns have been volatile.
+A low standard deviation indicates returns have been less volatile.
 The three year annualized ex post standard deviation is not presented for periods where 36 monthly composite returns are not available.